cnpem/ssc-raft/docs/source/tutorial/padding.md

 ### Zoom images

-The padding strategy is also very useful to remove the cicle artifact that appears in zoom reconstructions, illustrated in Figure 3.
+The edge-padding strategy is also very useful to remove the cicle artifact that appears in zoom reconstructions, illustrated in Figure 3.
+This strategy is applied on the data after the filtering part, and is implemented for now in the functions ``fdk()`` and ``fbp(RT)``.

 | ![img](images/padzoom.png) |
 | :-------: |
 | Figure 3: Zoom reconstruction.
 On the left, illustration of the cicle artifact.
 On the right, the artifact removal through edge-padding. |

+The ``fdk`` example below shows how to call the paddin for zoom images.
+By default, it is not applied at the moment.

 ```python
     import numpy